radhikark0707/Credit_Card_Approval_Prediction/README.md

 # Credit_Card_Approval_Prediction
-Project Overview
+Project Overview:
 This project focuses on developing a predictive model to determine whether a credit card application will be approved or rejected.
 Using demographic and financial data, the model classifies applications based on a target variable created from historical credit records.
 The application has been deployed using Flask with a simple HTML/CSS interface for predictions.

-Problem Statement
+Problem Statement:
 Credit card approval is a crucial task for financial institutions, requiring accurate predictions based on an applicant's personal and financial data.
 This project aims to automate this process by building a machine learning model to predict approval outcomes.

-Datasets
+Datasets:
 Two datasets were used in this project:

 Application Record: Contains personal and financial data of applicants.
 Credit Record: Contains historical credit status data.
 These datasets were merged based on a common ID column, and a new TARGET variable was created using the STATUS column from the credit record dataset.
 The merged data was saved for further processing.

-Data Preprocessing
+Data Preprocessing:
 Steps Included:
 Handling Missing Values: Applied techniques to handle missing values across features.
 Feature Engineering: Created new features and handled outliers (e.g., outliers in CNT_CHILDREN and placeholder values like DAYS_EMPLOYED with 365243 days).